 The Legend of the Candy Cane*

-The Christmas Sweater (based on the chapter book below), LDS (Glenn Beck)
+The Christmas Sweater (based on the chapter book by the same author), LDS (Glenn Beck)

 The Christmas Train* by Pres.
 Monson (LDS)